LSE-ME204/me204-2024-project-jesatuts2/docs/index.md

 ### Key Findings:

+#### Tenniest apparatus

+**Setting the scene:** Imagine I'm a NCAA college gymnast, and I think it might feel good a 10 every once in a while.
+Where should I focus my training?

 There is a truism in elite gymnastics that states that the less gymnastics you do, the higher you will score.
 We saw this play out over the 2020/1 Olympic Games, with Olympic All-Round gold-medallist Sunisa Lee dropping elements of her routines that were attracting more execution deductions than they were contributing to her overall difficulty value.
 Evidentally, it paid off.

 NCAA doesn't have a separate difficulty score, so it ought to follow that doing the least number of elements would result in a higher chance of getting a perfect 10.0.
 That is, it should be considerably easier to achieve a 10 on Vault (where the gymnast only has to perform one element) than any of the other events (where a gymnast has to perform at least 8 elements)